lucas-ige/geomodeloutputs/docs/_sources/basic-usage.rst.txt

   import geomodeloutputs
   import matplotlib.pyplot as plt

-  ds = xr.open_dataset("output.nc")
+  ds = xr.open_dataset("output.nc").elmerice
-  plt.tripcolor(ds.elmerice.triangulation, ds["orog"][-1,:])
+  plt.tripcolor(ds.triangulation, ds["orog"][-1,:])
   plt.savefig("orog.png")
   ds.close()

 In this example, you can see that:

- - the NetCDF file is opened, accessed, and closed in exactly the same way as in the previous example.
+ - the NetCDF file is opened, accessed, and closed in exactly the same way as in the previous example, except that we add the name of the model after calling `xr.open_dataset` to unlock the Elmer/Ice functionality.

  - the details of the calculation of the Triangulation instance are now hidden.